Trained-to-Glory/inpursuit-backend/README.md

 #### Days

-The days array should be a return of post seperated by the last 24 hours i.e days.
+The days array should be a return of post separated by the last 24 hours i.e days.

 ```
 "rowLabel": "Day 1",